by Ed Naile

 Last Wednesday I went to State Archives on Fruit St. for the Executive Council/Dave Wheeler recount.
 When Dave calls, I go.
 That’s my motto.

 For three hours or more about 40 people were packed elbow to elbow for the Kabuki Recount Theater.
-We all had to wear useless masks and had a security check at a back door for forehead temperature.
+We all had to wear masks and had a security check at a back door for forehead temperature.

 So, in we go and watch the video paper shuffle.

-After the inevitable outcome, I went to the Red Apple Buffet in Concord to stave off starvation.
+After the inevitable outcome, (Dave still won) I went to the Red Apple Buffet in Concord to stave off starvation.
 Upon entering, a young lady at the front desk asked me to write down a name and phone number.
 I did as I was asked.
 I wrote down a name and phone number.
 Whoever collects, and possibly reads these mandatory lists is in for a treat.

 Back to Fruit St. and Kabuki Recount Theater.